-Demonstrates: 📰 Rhetoric, 🔍 Curiosity
+Demonstrates: 📰 Structure, 🔍 Curiosity

 Simpler is better.
 If you noticed little inefficiencies in your day-to-day, now is a good time to toot your horn about how you hold up the fort.
 Are you a cosmetology graduate who works at a salon?
 Did you make a checklist—where none existed before—which streamlined or raised the quality of work?
 Were you able to get others to adopt a checklist?

 Design or redesign manuals for board games, video games, niche sports, trading cards, anything that would require an explanation of rules.
 Understanding the limitations of print, color, and paper types is a bonus.

 Demonstrates: 📰 Structure, 🍦 Flavor

 Write a report comparing features in similar but different products.
 I.e. InDesign versus Madcap Flare.
 What are their strengths and weaknesses?
 If you can’t afford these products, then pick free or open-source alternatives.
 Also, charts.
 Lots of charts.
 People love charts.

 Accessibility Audit #